reflectoring/reflectoring.github.io/content/blog/2022/2022-04-10-when-to-use-lombok.md

 The invisible IOException gets propagated, which could then be handled down the call stack.
 {{% image alt="settings" src="images/posts/lombok/exception.png" %}}

 Further, we could build logic to read the file content and parse them to dates which might result in `DateTimeParseException`.
-Bubbling up of such checked exceptions and using @SneakyThrows to escape its handling might make it difficult to trace errors.
+Bubbling up such checked exceptions and using `@SneakyThrows` to escape its handling might make it difficult to trace errors.
 Therefore, be careful when using this annotation to escape multiple checked exceptions.

 ## Use Lombok with Caution